 Regulations governing academic dismissal are applied at the end of each semester (fall or spring).

-Upon finding that a student is suffering from a physical or mental condition detrimental to the student or to UH Manoa, the vice chancellor for students will, on medical advice, recommend proper action to the appropriate college or school's student academic services dean.
+Upon finding that a student is suffering from a physical or mental condition detrimental to the student or to UH Manoa, the vice chancellor for students will, on medical advice, recommend proper action to the appropriate college/school’s student academic services dean.
 The dean may request that the student be withdrawn officially, without prejudice or academic penalty.
-Readmission is contingent upon review and recommendation by the college or school's student academic services dean and the vice chancellor for students.
+Readmission is contingent upon review and recommendation by the college/school's student academic services dean and the vice chancellor for students.

-Students who do not reenroll at UH Manoa at the end of their leave of absence will be considered to have withdrawn without notice; they will be required to apply for readmission to UH Manoa and will be subject to the core, major, and graduation requirements in effect at the time of readmission.
+Students who do not re-enroll to UH Manoa at the end of their leave of absence will be considered to have withdrawn without notice.
+They will be required to apply for readmission to UH Manoa and will be readmitted to the same academic standing and with the same academic actions as were in effect the semester before taking leave.
+Note, however, that they will be subject to the newer core, major, and graduation requirements in effect at the time of readmission.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.